 Now why are we told all this?
 It is more than some people want to know about God.
 It is troubling to some and causes problems in their minds.
 The answer is that God means for us to be helped by it in our running the rough race of radical Christian living.
 Notice that last week’s text (12:3–11) is sandwiched between exhortations to run well and run straight and not to be worn out or hindered.
 It’s meant to help us run.

 Recall Hebrews 12:1b, “Let us also lay aside every encumbrance, and the sin which so easily entangles us, and let us run with endurance the race that is set before us.”
 So the Christian life is a race to be run, and there are sins to forsake and encumbrances to shed.
-The danger this church is facing is mentioned in verse 3: “Consider Him who has endured such hostility by sinners against Himself, so that you may not grow weary and lose heart.”
+The danger this church is facing is mentioned in verse 3: “Consider him who has endured such hostility by sinners against himself, so that you may not grow weary and lose heart.”
 They were growing weary and losing heart.
 Why?
 Because life is hard.
 There is persecution and there is adversity of every kind and there is sickness.

 That’s why verses 3–11 exist.
 God wants us to understand one crucial reason life is hard.
 Why adversity?
-Why imprisonment (11:34)?
+Why imprisonment (Hebrews 11:34)?
 Why atrocities against the people of God?
 Why sickness?
 Why doesn’t God just fix it?
 Without verses 3–11 this writer thinks weariness and discouragement will get the upper hand.
 Notice the connection between verse 3 and verse 12 (to see the sandwich).
 In verse 3, the exhortation is that we not “grow weary and lose heart.”
 In verse 12, the exhortation is that we “strengthen the hands that are weak and the knees that are feeble.”
 It’s the same concern before and after the teaching on God’s discipline.

 And notice the connection between verse 1 and verse 13.
 Verse one calls us to “run with endurance the race that is set before us,” and verse 13 says, “Make straight paths for your feet.”
 In other words the aim of all this teaching about God’s discipline in our suffering is so that we will not give up the race — that we not fall exhausted in discouragement or take a detour into some easier path.